Install the HBase shell

 The HBase shell is a command-line tool that performs administrative tasks, such as creating and deleting tables.
-The Cloud Bigtable HBase client for Java makes it possible to use the HBase shell to connect to Cloud Bigtable.
+The Cloud Bigtable HBase client for Java is a client library that makes it possible to use the HBase shell to connect to Bigtable.

 This page describes how to install the HBase shell, along with the Cloud Bigtable HBase client for Java, on a Compute Engine instance or on your own machine.
 You do not need to install any other HBase dependencies, such as Apache ZooKeeper.
 The Cloud Bigtable HBase client for Java does not require these additional dependencies.

-Before you start, you'll need to complete the following tasks:
+Before you begin, you'll need to complete the following tasks:

-- Create a Cloud Bigtable instance.
+- Create a Bigtable instance.
 Be sure to note the project ID and instance ID.

-gcloudcommand-line tool.
-See the Cloud SDK setup instructions for details.
+- Install the Google Cloud CLI.
+See the Google Cloud CLI setup instructions for details.

 To use the HBase shell with the Cloud Bigtable HBase client for Java, you must install a Java 8 runtime environment.
 Other versions of Java are not supported.

-On Debian GNU/Linux or Ubuntu, you can install the Java 8 JRE by running the following commands:
+On Debian GNU/Linux or Ubuntu, you can install the Java 8 JDK by running the following commands:

-For other operating systems, you can download and install the Java JRE.
+For other operating systems, you can download and install the Java JDK.

 To run the HBase shell, you must install Apache Maven.
 The HBase shell uses Maven to download the required dependencies.